top of page

 Izzy started and stopped herself from saying a multitude of different responses, a multitude of different lies to both herself and me.
 Then she stopped and only said, “I’m not ready to go home yet.”

-You must consider that it is time to let her go…for both of your sakes.
-Mo had told me that.
-But I wasn’t ready.
-It looked like Izzy might not be ready either.
+I wasn’t ready and it looked like Izzy might not be ready either.
 I know she wanted to stay for her husband but perhaps she wanted to stay a little bit for me too?

 “Then let’s not go home yet.”
 I hugged her and held on tight.
 I didn’t have to let her go yet.
 I wasn’t going to let her go a second before I had to and judging by how fierce she was holding onto me, that moment wasn’t here yet.